bakayolo/proxless/README.md

 ### Helm

-You can use our [helm chart](deploy/kubernetes/helm/README.md) for a more configurable approach.
+You can use our [helm chart](deploy/kubernetes/helm/README.md) for a more configurable approach and the HA configuration.

 ## Test it